CryptechTest/minetest_real_suffocation/README.md

 breath.
 If you lost your breath completely and you're still inside, you suffer 10 HP (=5 “hearts”) of damage every 2 seconds.

-Suffocation is added to all blocks which:
+Specifically, suffocation is added to all blocks which:

 * Are solid
-* Have the shape of a full cube
+* Are full cubes
+* Don't already have built-in damage or drowning damage
+* Are not excluded from suffocations by mods

 ## Info for modders
 This mod will not add suffocation to all nodes with the group